Arnold Schwarzenegger: 1970–1981: Early roles

-Action superstar
+1982–2003: Breakthrough and established action star

 Schwarzenegger's breakthrough film was the sword and sorcery epic Conan the Barbarian in 1982, which was a box-office hit.
 This was followed by a sequel, Conan the Destroyer, in 1984, although it was not as successful as its predecessor.
 In 1983, Schwarzenegger starred in the promotional video Carnival in Rio.
 In 1984, he made his first appearance as the eponymous character in James Cameron's science fiction action film The Terminator.
 It has been called his acting career's signature role.
 Following this, Schwarzenegger made another sword and sorcery film, Red Sonja, in 1985.
 During the 1980s, audiences had an appetite for action films, with both Schwarzenegger and Sylvester Stallone becoming international stars.
-During the Schwarzenegger-Stallone rivalry they attacked each other in the press, and tried to surpass the other with more on-screen killings and larger weapons.
+During the Schwarzenegger–Stallone rivalry they attacked each other in the press, and tried to surpass the other with more on-screen killings and larger weapons.
 Schwarzenegger's roles reflected his sense of humor, separating him from more serious action hero films.
 He made a number of successful action films in the 1980s, such as Commando (1985), Raw Deal (1986), The Running Man (1987), Predator (1987), and Red Heat (1988).

 Twins (1988), a comedy with Danny DeVito, also proved successful.
+Speaking about the film Schwarzenegger said: "When I was the action hero in the '80s and '90s, they wouldn't allow me to do any comedy or anything for kids.
+They were like, "No, we know we are going to make money with you if you do action movies."
+So literally for Twins I took no salary — I just wanted to give it a shot.
+And it just happened to be my first movie to make $100 million domestically.
+So they realized that it works, Schwarzenegger can cross over."
+The film netted Schwarzenegger the biggest paycheck of his career as he received over $40 million of the film's profits after expenses.

 Total Recall (1990) netted Schwarzenegger $10 million (equivalent to $ million today) and 15% of the film's gross.
 A science fiction script, the film was based on the Philip K. Dick short story "We Can Remember It for You Wholesale".
 Kindergarten Cop (1990) reunited him with director Ivan Reitman, who directed him in Twins.
-Schwarzenegger had a brief foray into directing, first with a 1990 episode of the TV series Tales from the Crypt, entitled "The Switch", and then with the 1992 telemovie Christmas in Connecticut.
+Schwarzenegger had a brief foray into directing, first with a 1990 episode of the TV series Tales from the Crypt, "The Switch", and then with the 1992 telemovie Christmas in Connecticut.
 He has not directed since.